 Before you complete your W-4, go through the personal allowances worksheet which helps you figure out the number of allowances you can claim.
 Lines A – G guide you through determining your allowances based on your own personal situation.
 On line H, total all of the previous allowances you claimed for lines A – G. Whatever number is reported on line H is the number of allowances you can claim.
 However, if you want to have the maximum withheld from your paycheck, simply enter a “0” for lines A – G, and line H. If you’re unsure of whether or not you should claim zero allowances, the IRS has an interactive withholding calculator to help you determine just how many withholding you can claim, and how it affects you at tax time.

-On line 6 of IRS Form W-4, taxpayers have the option of indicating a specific amount of additional monies to be withheld from their paycheck.
+On line 5 of your IRS-Form W-4, you'll write "0" for the total number of allowances.
+On line 6 of the form, taxpayers have the option of indicating a specific amount of additional monies to be withheld from their paycheck.
 This figure is independent of the number of allowances you wish to claim.
 The number you indicate here is a flat dollar amount that will be withheld from each paycheck along with the number of allowances you claim.
 If you want additional money taken from your paycheck than claiming zero allowances affords you, you would indicate that amount on this line of your W-4.